 Note 1: Default assignments for P1B/P1C and P3B/P3C when ECCPMX Configuration bit is set (80-pin devices only).

-- 2: External memory interface I/O takes priority over all other digital and PSP I/O. - 3: Available on 80-pin devices only. - 4: Alternate assignment for ECCP2/P2A when the CCP2MX Configuration bit is cleared (all devices in Microcontroller mode).
+2: External memory interface I/O takes priority over all other digital and PSP I/O.

+4: Alternate assignment for ECCP2/P2A when the CCP2MX Configuration bit is cleared (all devices in Microcontroller mode).